-In the some of the previous explanations we described what blockchain and block are: Blocks are packages of information linked to other blocks using cryptographic connections.
-First ever made blockchain was a Bitcoin blockchain.
+In some of the previous articles we described what blockchain and blocks are: Blocks are packages of information linked to other blocks using cryptographic connections.
+The original blockchain was Bitcoin blockchain.
 Its block can not increase in size to accommodate an increase in transaction volume on the chain.
-That kind of cryptocurrency we call static block size cryptocurrency.
+That kind of cryptocurrency is called ''static block size cryptocurrency''.

 In early 2021, this phenomenon led to gas fees for Ethereum exceeding $100 per transaction and BTC transaction fees regularly being $20 to $30.
 For High Net Worth individuals moving large amounts per transaction, this fee can be tolerated as an insignificant percentage of the overall transaction.
 However, for those people looking to move smaller amounts, the transaction fee becomes an obscene percentage of the overall transaction.

 Dynamic block sizing and dynamic fees, as used by Safex Blockchain, resolves this issue.
 As the number of transactions increases, the blockchain is algorithmically programmed to adjust the block size and transaction fee.
 All coins based on the CryptoNote algorithm (e.g., Monero) have this dynamic capacity.